kevinaud/dynamic-forms-docs/Welcome file.md

 	 - Each type of assessment is associated with one DynamicFormTemplate per organization.
 	 - For example, Tarrant County has exactly one DynamicFormTemplate for the Custody Level Assessment and Dallas county has exactly one DynamicFormTemplate for the Custody Level Assessment.
 This allows Tarrant County to configure the Custody Level Assessment without it affecting Dallas County.
 - DynamicFormInstance
 	- This is the domain model that gets associated with a BookIn.
+It is created based off of a DynamicFormTemplate when an assessment is submitted.
+- Polymorphism
+	- Many of the domain models for Dynamic Forms use the

 ## Front End